Overv/VulkanTutorial/07_Depth_buffering.md

 A depth attachment is based on an image, just like the color attachment.
 The difference is that the swap chain will not automatically create depth images for us.
 We need a depth image for every frame that can be in flight simultaneously.
-In practice it's easiest to juse have one per swap chain image similar to the uniform buffers.
+In practice it's easiest to just have one per swap chain image similar to the uniform buffers.
 The depth images will again require the trifecta of resources: image, memory and image view.

 ```c++
 std::vector<VkImage> depthImages;